cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-resource-queue.md

   rsqname='queue_name';
 ```

 There is also another system view named `pg_stat_resqueue` which shows statistical metrics for a resource queue over time.
 To use this view, however, you must enable the `stats_queue_level` server configuration parameter.
-See "Managing Workload and Resources" in the *Greenplum Database Administrator Guide* for more information about using resource queues.
+See "Managing Workload and Resources" in the *Cloudberry Database Administrator Guide* for more information about using resource queues.

 `CREATE RESOURCE QUEUE` cannot be run within a transaction.